 Alongside to research, he worked as an expert for the European Commission in the design and assessment of science and technology parks (1994-1998), regional innovation strategies (1995-2012), research and innovation strategies for smart specialisation (2012-2021), and the assessment of Regiostars Awards (2019).
 He also participated in the group of experts that drafted the OECD innovation strategy and in UNIDO’s innovation activities for developing countries.
 He has evaluated research projects from EU counties, the Nordic countries, Asia, and New Zealand.

 He has authored about 200 papers, including thirteen books, on intelligent and smart cities, urban planning, innovation systems and strategies.
-He has been honoured with the Excellence and Innovation Award of Aristotle University for achievements in competitive research; he is an associate editor or editorial board member in fifteen journals, subject editor of IET Smart Cities, and co-editor of Elsevier’s book series on smart cities.
+He has been honoured with the Excellence and Innovation Award of Aristotle University for achievements in competitive research; he is an associate editor or editorial board member in fifteen journals, and co-editor of Elsevier’s book series on smart cities.
 More at https://www.komninos.eu

 E-mail contact: email@example.com